 Generally, yes.
 If any of our products are ingested by pets, they will likely be just fine.
 If your pet eats large quantities of a product and exhibits signs of illness, contact your veterinarian.

 We only use a few essential oils, in small quantities, that could cause irritation.
-Out of the list of oils that veterinarians recommend never be used for animals, the only ones we use are Clove Leaf/Bud and Juniper.
+Out of the list of oils that veterinarians recommend never be used for animals, the only ones we have ever used are Clove Leaf/Bud and Juniper.
+They are not currently in any products we make.
 Oils that can be used for animals (that we use) are Cedarwood Atlas, Chamomile, Eucalyptus, Ginger, Lavender, Rose.